al1brn/geonodes/generation/docgen/doc/documentation.md

 Add a source code.

-The source code is parsed and the resulting dict is stored in the <!#parsed> dict.
+The source code is parsed and the resulting dict is stored in the [LINK ERROR: page '' not found]() dict.

 ``` python
 load_source(key, text)